devsnippet/Php-MVC-Routing/README.md

 # Php MVC Routing Class
-Routing class for Php MVC projects.

-**not stable and not finished yet*
+Routing class for Php MVC projects. *(Not stable and not finished yet)*

 **This class will provide you to:**
 - define url pattern just over action methods with phpDoc